 Dropping in elevation, the Middle Fork Salmon River widens and the spruce forest opens up to vistas of pine-studded mountains.
 Rafts drift quietly over deep pools of transparent water—home to native cutthroat and rainbow trout.
+On trips with 13 or more guests, we have a cargo boat, called a sweep boat with 2 staff members who go ahead and set up camp; on trips with 12 or fewer guests, the gear and guests travel together down the river and guides are still happy to set up your tent if you like.
 Guides stop the group often to visit nearby Native American pictographs and pioneer homesteads.
 ROW guides are intimately familiar with this majestic canyon and use their interpretive knowledge to help draw the silent stories from these historic places.

 Further downstream, the trip enters Impassable Canyon.
-Granite mountains of staggering dimensions slice out of the clear Middle Fork water and into the cobalt blue Idaho sky.
+Granite mountains of staggering dimensions slice out of the clear Middle Fork water and into the cobalt-blue Idaho sky.
 We'll stop for hikes underneath Waterfall Creek and up to Veil Falls.
-Soaking in the many natural hot springs along the Middle Fork are highlights for many of our guests.
+Soaking in the many natural hot springs along the Middle Fork is a highlight for many of our guests.

 As we near the end of our Idaho rafting journey, having dropped 3,000 feet in elevation and gained a lifetime of memories, it's hard not to envy the Native Americans and pioneers who spent their whole lives in the vast wilderness along the Middle Fork of the Salmon River.

 ROW also offers raft-supported hiking tours of this magnificent country.
-Load up a day pack with supplies to get you through the day, then hike to camp where you're gear will be waiting, tent will be set up and food will be cooking.
+Load up a day pack with supplies to get you through the day, then hike to camp where your gear will be waiting, the tent will be set up and food will be cooking.

 "The selection process was competitive and our editorial team worked long and hard to find...most authentic, most innovative, most immersive, best-guided, and most sustainable tours.
 Our theme this year was transformation.
 The outfitters we selected are experts at creating trips that have the power to change lives—the lives of the traveler as well as the residents of the destinations,” notes executive editor Norie Quintos.
 “The trip is usually just the beginning."